takanory/slides/20190615pyconth/PITCHME.md

 Note:
 (1m)
 * I'm Takanori Suzuki from Japan.
 My twitter is takanory please follow me.
+* I'm Vice Chair of PyCon JP Committee.
 * Have you ever been to Japan?
-* I'm Vice Char of PyCon JP Committee...
+If you have never visited Japan,

 +++